 I also began, year after year, adding more string, rope and old lines from the ground to the side of the garage for them to grow up.
 Some years, the morning glories were massive!
 I also need not save the seeds and continue replanting at this point because with such massive vines, seeds dropped everywhere so they just came up on their own, year after year, and as long as they had a good length to climb, they continue to get massive in size.

 I also remember in my Grandmother’s sun porch where she had germinated morning glories in a pot and they would grow up these small woven fences in the pot.
 This was fascinating to me and I will always remember how they looked.
-It was a fascinating deja vu again when I learned that Madeline and some others did this too….
-Julia writes about it in her book.
+It was a fascinating deja vu again when I learned that Madeline and some others did this too.

-To this day, blue morning glories are one of my absolute favorites! (along with roses, of course)
+To this day, blue morning glories are one of my favorites. (along with roses, of course)

 Overall, Madeline’s practical occult teachings taught (or reminded me) of many, many things and I am truly grateful for them!